 Step 3: Watch it again after one day, three days and six days, until the new phrases and their sounds stick.
 It is best to have the subtitles on each time, so you see the words in repetition while recalling their sounds.

-Step 4: If you are looking to take your spaced repetition viewing to the next level, try out a tool like FluentU.
-Available as a website or mobile app, FluentU transforms authentic English content, such as TV shows and movie trailers, into language learning experiences.
+If you are looking to take your spaced repetition viewing to the next level, try out FluentU.
+Available as a website or mobile app, FluentU transforms authentic English content, such as TV shows and movie trailers, into personalized language learning experiences.

 There are interactive captions that provide in-context definitions, so you can boost your vocabulary while getting exposure to real-world, entertaining TV and videos.
 Then, with FluentU’s “learn mode” feature, you can practice what you learned through activities and quizzes.

-2. Schedule Listening Practice with TV Before Bedtime or Naps
+2. Schedule English Listening Practice with TV Before Bedtime or Naps

 Research carried out at the University of California, Berkeley, showed that an hour nap can significantly boost and restore brain power.